top of page

 LEVEL 1

 At Fairfield College there is more focus on learning rather than preparing students for assessment.
 Students sit internal NCEA assessments and end of topic formative school assessments.
-No external NCEA assessments are offered (exception Level 1 Visual Art folio).
+Some external NCEA assessments are offered.

-For NCEA assessment purposes each course will offer a maximum of three internal NCEA assessments or no more then 10 NCEA credits.
-Students will have the opportunity of gaining between 30-50 credits at Level 1.
+For NCEA assessment purposes each course will offer a maximum of two internal NCEA assessments.

 YEAR 11 STUDENTS